amazon-braket/amazon-braket-sdk-python/doc/examples-simple-circuits-algorithms.rst

 This tutorial discusses in detail the anatomy of quantum circuits in the Amazon Braket SDK.
 You will learn how to build (parameterized) circuits and display them graphically, and how to append circuits to each other.
-Nex, learn more about circuit depth and circuit size.
+Next, learn more about circuit depth and circuit size.
 Finally you will learn how to execute the circuit on a device of our choice (defining a quantum task) and how to track, log, recover, or cancel a quantum task efficiently.